OpenEvalProject/evals/manuscripts/elife-97085/v1/manuscript.md

 For the two-source validation, EMG signals were simultaneously recorded with an intramuscular linear array of 40 electrodes on a thin film and two grids of 64 surface electrodes.
 After the decomposition of both intramuscular and surface EMG signals, identified motor units were matched following the same procedure as for the elimination of duplicates.
 In short, the motor unit pulse trains were first aligned using a cross-correlation function.
 Two motor units identified with intramuscular and surface EMG decompositions were considered as matches when they had at least 30% of their discharge times in common.
 We calculated the accuracy of the decomposition using the rate of agreements between their series of discharge times.

-## Proportion of the EMG signal represented by the decomposition
+### Proportion of the EMG signal represented by the decomposition

 A synthetic EMG signal was reconstructed from the cumulative firing activity of the identified motor units.
 First, EMG signals from the 256 electrodes were differentiated in the column direction to obtain 236 single-differential EMG channels.
 Second, each differentiated EMG signal was segmented over successive windows of 25 ms centred around the discharge times of a motor unit.
 All the windows were averaged to estimate the average action potential waveform of that motor unit over the 236 each channel.
 The action potentials were then convolved with the series of discharge times to obtain trains of action potentials.
 These steps were repeated for all the identified motor units, and all the trains of action potentials were summed to reconstruct the synthetic EMG signals.
 At the end of this process, the ratio between the powers of synthetic and original EMG signals was calculated.

-## Motor unit tracking
+### Motor unit tracking

 As explained in the section that described the decomposition framework and in previous studies (Francic and Holobar, 2021; Škarabot et al., 2023a; Škarabot et al., 2023b), a motor unit pulse train results from the projection of extended and whitened EMG signals onto a separation vector, optimised during a fixed-point algorithm.
 Discharge times are automatically identified from this motor unit pulse train, before visual inspection and manual editing.

 In this study, motor units were tracked by slightly adapting this process.
 First, EMG signals from two successive contraction levels, say 10% and 20% MVC, were separately decomposed.
 The motor unit pulse trains, the identified discharge times, and the associated separation vectors were saved for each contraction level.
 Second, the EMG signals from the highest contraction level (20% MVC) were projected onto the separation vectors identified in the lowest contraction level (10% MVC).
 A new group of pulse trains was generated, which represented the firing activity of all the motor unit identified at 10% MVC, but during the contraction performed at 20% MVC.
 When the high peaks were clearly separated from the noise, the discharge times were automatically identified using the MATLAB functions findpeaks.m and kmeans.m.
 Third, these new series of discharge times were matched with those that have been initially identified at 20% MVC using the same approach as during two-source validation (>30% of common discharge times, see above).
 This process ended with three groups of motor units: (i) the motor units only identified at 10% MVC, (ii) the motor units identified at 10% and 20% MVC, and (iii) the motor units only identified at 20% MVC.
 These steps were repeated between all the successive contraction levels, i.e., from between 20% and 30% MVC to between 70% and 80% MVC.
 At the end of this iterative process, the following data were saved for each motor unit across the contraction levels where they were tracked: the instantaneous firing rates and force during ramp-up and ramp-down phases (Figure 2), the average firing rate during the plateau (Figure 3), the recruitment threshold (Figure 1—figure supplement 2).

-## Motor unit uniqueness
+### Motor unit uniqueness

 The accuracy of motor unit tracking was further tested by confirming the uniqueness of each motor unit within the entire sample, assuming that each motor unit must have a unique representation of their action potentials across the array of surface electrodes (Figure 1; Farina et al., 2008).
 This was accomplished by calculating the RMSE between their action potentials across contractions and the action potentials of the rest of the motor units.
 EMG signals from the 256 electrodes were differentiated in the column direction to obtain 236 single-differential EMG channels.
 For each motor unit, the single-differential EMG signals were segmented around the discharge times and averaged to identify an average action potential waveforms for each channel.
 The action potential waveforms were concatenated in a matrix of 236 rows (EMG channels) and 102 columns (time samples; 50 ms).
 This process was repeated for each contraction level where the motor unit was tracked.
 A first RMSE was calculated between the concatenated action potentials identified across contractions, and this value was defined as a reference.
 Then, RMSE was calculated between the concatenated action potentials of that motor unit and the concatenated action potentials of the rest of the motor units.
 A reference value lower than the 5th percentile of the distribution of RMSE calculated between motor units demonstrated that its distribution of action potentials across contractions were more similar than with the rest of the motor units, proving their uniqueness within the entire sample.

-## Input-output function of motoneurons
+### Input-output function of motoneurons

 The input-output function of each motor unit was characterised as the relation between its instantaneous firing rate and the muscle force.
 The instantaneous firing rates and muscle forces recorded during all the ramp-up phases where that motor unit was tracked were pooled.
 For example, the motor unit displayed in Figure 2A was tracked from 20% to 60% of the MVC.
 The relation between firing rates and force was characterised by comparing three curve fits:

 The parameters of the functions were estimated with the MATLAB functions fittype.m and fit.m using a non-linear least-squares solver with a maximum of 1000 iterations.
 The best model of the firing rate-force relation during the ramp-up phase was the fit with the lowest Bayesian information criterion (BIC).
 This criterion assesses the performance of a model by balancing its goodness of fit with its complexity (number of parameters).
-The BIC was calculated as follows:BIC=n∗ln⁡(sse/n)+p∗ln⁡(n)
+The BIC was calculated as follows:

+$$
+BIC=n∗ln⁡(sse/n)+p∗ln⁡(n)
+$$

 where n is the number of data samples on which the fit was estimated, sse is the sum of squares error, and p is the number of parameters used in the model.

 The input-output functions of motor units during the ramp-down phase were characterised using the same approach, and we reported in the Results whether the best fit changed between the ramp-up and ramp-down phases.

-## Rate coding of motor units
+### Rate coding of motor units

 Most of motor units input-output functions were better characterised with a natural logarithm function.
 This function determines two stages in rate coding: a steep acceleration of firing rate followed by a slower linear increase in firing rate.
 Therefore, these two stages of the firing rate-force relation were further analysed.
-To estimate the acceleration of firing rate during the ramp-up phase, the first derivative of the firing rate-force relation fitted with a natural logarithm was computed as:Accelerationoffiringrate(Force)=a/Force
+To estimate the acceleration of firing rate during the ramp-up phase, the first derivative of the firing rate-force relation fitted with a natural logarithm was computed as:

+$$
+Accelerationoffiringrate(Force)=a/Force
+$$

 where a is the parameter of the equation of the natural logarithm function.
 The initial acceleration of firing rate was calculated as the value of the derivative at the recruitment threshold of the motor unit.
 The relation between the initial acceleration of firing rate and the recruitment threshold of all motor units across the pool was characterised for each muscle and each participant using non-linear least-squares solvers in MATLAB.
 The slow linear increase in firing rate that followed the initial steep acceleration of firing rate was characterised by comparing the average firing rate of motor units during the plateaus of force between successive contraction levels (Figure 3).
 Specifically, the rate of increase in firing rate for an increment of 10% MVC were calculated for each motor unit, and the relation between the rate of increase and the recruitment threshold of all motor units across the pool was characterised for each participant and each muscle using a linear fit in MATLAB.
 Pearson’s r and p-values of these relations were reported in the Results.

-## Hysteresis between recruitment and derecruitment thresholds
+### Hysteresis between recruitment and derecruitment thresholds

 The relation between recruitment and derecruitment thresholds of all motor units across the pool was characterised for each participant and each muscle using non-linear and linear fits.
 As for the relations between the firing rate and force of each motor unit, the best fit was selected using the BIC.
 The differences between the recruitment and derecruitment thresholds (hysteresis) were calculated for each motor unit, with negative values indicating a hysteresis and a positive value indicating a reverse hysteresis.

-## Statistical analyses
+### Statistical analyses

 All statistical analyses were performed with RStudio (USA).
 Quantile-quantile plots and histograms were displayed to check the normality of the data distribution.
 If the distribution was determined not to be normal, they were transformed to remove the skew.
 All statistical analyses were performed using linear mixed effect models implemented in the R package lmerTest with the Kenward-Roger method to estimate the denominator degrees of freedom and the p-values.
 This method considers the dependence of data points (i.e. individual motor unit) in each participant.
 When necessary, multiple comparisons were performed using the R package emmeans, which adjusts the p-value using the Tukey or the Bonferroni method.
 The significance level was set at 0.05.
 Values are reported as mean ± standard deviation.